 As the jam’s producer recommends, you should transfer it into the fridge as soon as you open it.
 Storing under the cool of the refrigerator can last the shelf life of jam and prevent it from being spoiled.

 When you have opened it, you need to tighten the lid properly after each use.
-If the lid is broken or can not tighten, you should transfer the jam to another clean jar, in the jar that its lid can close properly.
+Don’t worry if it’s too tight, you can always prepare an efficient jar opener in advance.
+If the lid is broken or can not tighten, transfer the jam to another clean jar, where its lid can close properly.

 You can store them in the pantry to the unopened jam, which is to stay away from the heat, light, and wet source.
 An unopened jam store in the ideal condition can last for up to 2 years.